duxsco/gentoo-installation/docs/post-boot_configuration.md

 emerge -av tpm2-tools
 ```

-Make sure to install systemd >=252 to only have to [type in the TPM 2.0 pin once](https://github.com/systemd/systemd/pull/23511):
+If you use TPM 2.0 pins, make sure to install systemd >=252 to only have to [type TPM 2.0 pins once](https://github.com/systemd/systemd/pull/23511):

 ```shell
 echo "<sys-apps/systemd-253 ~amd64" >> /etc/portage/package.accept_keywords/main